 Jennifer Nagel holds that knowledge is not a kind of qualified belief, but essentially different from belief.
 Knowledge, she says, is a mental state resulting from the desire of the agent to know, to be “latched on to the truth.”
 This position is essentially pragmatic, where distinguishing knowledge from belief depends on the agent’s confidence that she has reached her “end of inquiry”.
 But first, confidence is a belief and thus knowledge will continue to depend on belief; second, how is the agent supposed to check that she is “latched on to the truth”?
 Nagel alternately uses “latched on to the truth” and “latched on to facts“.

-But I rather distinguish between them: facts I define only ontologically, as aspects of reality.
-Truth is a quality of our representations of those facts.
-Other qualities of those are practical usefulness, reliability, intelligibility, explanatory power, predictional power etc. Simply put: reality consists of facts, knowledge consists of representations of facts – whether or nor propositionally formulated -, truths are the particular truth values of representations.
+But ‘truth’ and ‘fact’ should not be conflated, see also Knowledge and facts.
+Facts are not given aspects of reality, but representations of reality.
+Truth is a formal quality of facts.
+Other qualities of facts are practical usefulness, reliability across time, intelligibility, explanatory power, predicational power, etc. Simply put: knowledge is based on representations – whether or nor propositionally formulated -, truths are the formal truth values of representations.
 Yet we may well ask ourselves – as mankind – why truth is so important to us after the above-mentioned qualities of knowledge have been reached – most likely a serious case of truthopathy.

 Accounts by Donald Davidson and others claim that all beliefs are formed using the above mentioned elementary observational and logical competences. and therefore are radically true.
 Consequently, beliefs cannot qualify as knowledge if arguably formed against competent judgment.
 But radical interpretation doesn’t support belief; it rather relies on belief.
 Combining the ideas of Davidson and Nagel: if we classify radical belief as a kind of knowledge, then this kind of knowledge depends on the agent’s confidence that she is a competent observer.
 As said in the previous section, this confidence is part of our set of beliefs, that may be explicit or tacit, strong or weak, but all are part of our doxastic state and therefore influence our cognitive processes.

 Reasons to believe something we call justification.
 This is not ‘to justify’ – as an activity – but ‘being justified’ – as a state of affairs.
-Should belief be possible without any kind of justification, then it would be meaningless in relation to the truth content of the belief itself and could never count as knowledge.
-However, all belief is at least doxastically justified, be it from explicit or implicit background knowledge, from experience, from an educated guess, from mindset, from faith, from superstition or from gut feeling, all of these including reasons that we are unconscious of.
+Should belief be possible without any kind of justification, then it would be meaningless for the truth content of the belief: the belief being true would be a matter of luck.
+However, all our belief is justified from other beliefs – doxastically justified – be it from background knowledge, from experience, from an educated guess, from mindset, from faith, from superstition or from a gut feeling.
+All of these may be reasons for a belief only subconsciously as well.
 We are unable to perfectly exclude half-forgotten knowledge or vague prior beliefs from our thinking.
-We can neither ensure that a belief is strictly rational, nor that it is strictly irrational; doxastic state can be ruled neither in, nor out.
-Therefore, there is no such thing as unjustified belief.
+We can neither ensure that a belief is strictly rational, nor that it is strictly irrational; the agent’s doxastic state can be ruled neither in nor out.
+Therefore, doxastic belief is an unreliable form of justification.

 Some mention ‘appropriate’ as a desirable quality of justification.
 What does appropriate justification mean?
 If we have some gut feeling about how a flipped coin will land, it would be appropriate doxastic justification in the sense that it is about the expected position of the coin.
-Let’s assume that we correctly believed the coin to be heads up.
-To some, this already is sufficient reason to speak of knowledge as justified true belief, even though gut feeling adds nothing in the sense of explanation.
-If in such a case we speak of knowledge, every true belief counts as knowledge, even if we have nothing factual to go on – but again: knowledge requires access to facts.
+Let’s assume that we believe to have seen the coin to land heads up.
+To some, this already is sufficient reason to call their belief justified, even though gut feeling adds nothing in the sense of explanation.
+But apart from sense perception, also memory, prior knowledge, and subconscious logic are far from trustworthy.
+A belief to be justified requires a conscious linkage of the belief to facts.
 Accidently true belief isn’t knowledge.

 We use elements of knowledge-of in more complex propositions to construct knowledge-about. bringing together knowledge of facts to support our belief.
 This we call propositional justification.
 It comes in two types, ex ante and ex post, since propositional justification may either precede or follow direct observation.

 Belief in black holes was theoretically justified ex ante before taking a picture of one in 2019.
 Before the picture, did our notion of black holes count as knowledge?
 If we wouldn’t have called it knowledge, astronomers would have been forced to say: “We believe that black holes exist.”
 In fact, many of them cautiously did so.
 However, their belief in black holes was methodically justified and black holes existed, perfectly adding up to justified true belief.
-Moreover, if we deny cases lacking direct observational evidence to count as ‘knowledge’, we would render hypothetical quite a lot of physics.
-Therefore, in all cases where knowledge precedes or even predicts direct observation, truth-value depends on justification ex ante.
+Moreover, if we deny cases lacking direct observational evidence to count as ‘knowledge’, we would render hypothetical quite a lot of physics, for instance, the existence of electrons.
+Therefore, in all cases where knowledge-about precedes or even predicts direct observation, truth-value depends on justification ex ante, rendering truth redundant.

 All propositions we use are knowledge and thus in need of their own propositional justification, and so forth.
 These chains of justification lead back to radically interpreted basic facts.
 We simply cannot know if these basic truths were true in the classical, normative sense of corresponding with reality, but there is little reason to doubt them, after all, mankind survives.
-But this is in fact the main argument to state that knowledge of these elementary, radically interpreted facts is satisfactory in the sense that it successfully supports human existence.
-Since many of us, as Nagel writes, “crave for truth”, truth contributes to human existence, but it is only is one of knowledge’s secondary qualities, next to functionality, reliability, shareability, etc. The essential qualities of knowledge are that it is fact-based and created by collective cognition.
+But there can be little doubt that our survival also depends on our competence to link seminal knowledge to the rest of what we know.
+This is in fact the main argument to state that knowledge of these elementary, radically interpreted facts is satisfactory since it successfully supports human existence.
+Since many of us, as Nagel writes, “crave for truth”, the idea of truth contributes to human existence, but it is only is one of knowledge’s secondary qualities, next to functionality, reliability across time, shareability, etc. The essential qualities of knowledge are that it is fact-based and propositionally justified.

 We shall never know everything, but fear of skepticism is lack of confidence in the cognitive capacities of humanity.
-We better avoid burdening specific intersections of knowledge with the criterion of being an absolutely true representation of a single reality; as Willard Van Orman Quine wrote, the term ‘knowledge’ does not mark a clear subject of inquiry, knowledge is a whole.
+We better avoid burdening knowledge with the criterion of being an absolutely true representation of reality; as Willard Van Orman Quine wrote, the term ‘knowledge’ does not mark a clear subject of inquiry, knowledge is a whole.
 Knowledge is the whole of mankind’s propositionally justified beliefs.